Online Protection Report Abuse

 There are Designated Safeguarding Leaders for child protection in school: the Headteacher, Mr Rhodes, is the Designated Safeguarding Lead.
-The School Business & Welfare Leader (Mrs Hales), the SENDCo & Inclusion Leader) and the Head of Upper School, Mr Mckrell (who is also Assistant Head & Pastoral Leader (Mr Mckrell) are all Deputy Designated Safeguarding Leads.
+The Head of Lower School Mrs Fahy (who is also SENDCo & Inclusion Leader) and the Head of Upper School, Mr Mckrell (who is also Assistant Head & Pastoral Leader) are both Deputy Designated Safeguarding Leads.

 There is also a named Governor for Child Protection: Mrs Fielding.

 The Safeguarding & Child Protection Policy can be viewed online (below) and in school.
 The policy is reviewed at least annually in line with any changes that may have occurred within the safeguarding environment.
 We also have a Whistleblowing Policy for dealing with allegations against staff.
 Those with a safeguarding concern about a child attending the school can use the contact form at the bottom of this webpage to raise an issue.
 Alternatively, safeguarding referrals can be made via The Single Point of Access (SPA) and Early Help Hub (EHH): they deal with all safeguarding and wellbeing concerns regarding children and young people in The Royal Borough of Windsor and Maidenhead (RBWM).
 They can be contacted by phone on 01628 683150 or 01344 786543 (Out of hours- Emergency Duty Team) or by email via MASH@achievingforchildren.org.uk.

 The Prevent Duty